tangalbert919/gigabyte-laptop-wmi/INSTALL.md

 sudo insmod aorus-laptop.ko
 ```

+The last command has to be run after every reboot.
+If you have updated the kernel, you must run `make` before loading the kernel module.

 ## How to remove

 If you have installed the kernel driver with DKMS, you can run this command to remove it from the DKMS tree: